access-ci-org/Operation_STEP/Day2-May16/Agenda.md

-# Day One - May 16 - Open and Responsible Research and Unix
+# Day Two - May 16 - Open and Responsible Research and Unix

 | Time | Topic | Purpose | Session Lead | Location |
 |------|-------|---------|--------------|----------|